Poppets Town: Main

-Patty is a yellow anthropomorphic cat girl who wears a pink dress with light-colored flowers and a blue bandana around her neck.
-She is sweet, loving, kind, smart, friendly, and she loves to ride her helicopter called the "Patter-Patter" and carries a laptop when her friends need more info, which she calls her "Patty-puter".
-She is the only poppet who knows everything, she is also best friends with Blooter & Bobby.
+Patty is a bright yellow short anthropomorphic cat girl with two ears, a long tail, and two black whiskers like most cats have.
+She also has large round black eyes with prominent eyelashes and a little red nose.
+Patty also wears a bright pink dress with light-colored flowers and a blue bandana around her neck.
+She is sweet, loving, kind, smart, friendly, and she loves to ride her bright pink helicopter called the "Patter-Patter" and carries a green laptop when her friends need more info to solve problems, which she calls her "Patty-puter".
+She is the only Poppet who knows everything, and she is also best friends with Blooter & Bobby.
 Her favorite instrument are the drums.
 She has a spy codename called "Cookie-Finder".
-She's also a fun party planner, as she plans to throw parties in every episode.
+She's also a fun party planner, as she plans to throw parties at the end of an episode.